Cry Wolf: a HERO Television Special

 Eyes: Stone Gray

-Place of Birth: Saxony, Germany
+Place of Birth: Lower Saxony, Germany

 Date of Birth: 01 November 1854

-Some time later, the wayward child made contact and became the apprentice of an ancient immortal warrior that called herself Shroud, a member of a doomsday cult known as the Order of the Dark Rapture whose immense knowledge of technology and fighting skills fascinated the young Mara.
+Some time later, the wayward child made contact with and became the willing apprentice of an ancient immortal warrior that called herself Shroud, a member of a doomsday cult known as the Order of the Dark Rapture whose immense knowledge of technology and fighting skills fascinated Mara.
 Much to her surprise and joy, Shroud offered her a spot among the alien hunters, an offer which the young Marzanna accepted without hesitation.

 While posing as charitable religious sisters, she and Shroud tended to the casualties when in plain sight, but then acted as scouts and assassins when darkness fell.
-In the midst of the war, they not only clashed with their political enemies, the French, but clandestinely battled alien entities known as Starspawn and their minions.
+In the midst of the war, they not only clashed with their human political enemies, the French, but clandestinely battled alien entities known as Starspawn and their minions.

 One day when Mara failed to receive any of Artemisia’s correspondence, she left Shroud and returned to Hamelin.
 She found the town covered in a vile Miasma and its inhabitants horribly mutated and mostly reduced to rabid cannibalistic anthropomorphic rat-like beasts